5 Ridiculously simple productivity tips that will clean up and improve your desktop. This will help sky-rocket your workplace productivity!

 Blogging (my FAVORITE)

 I also somehow have managed to create numerous different websites in numerous different niches and therefore do a lot of unpaid, no return work.
-I guess you could say I love blogging just that much.
+I guess you could say I love blogging (or simply playing around with computers) just that much.
 However, only one project has been the bread winner: this one.

-My Nicole Stone site and brand took numerous niche changes, improvements, months of marketing, and quite the investment to make work.
+My Nicole Stone site (and brand) took numerous niche changes, improvements, months of marketing.
+This was quite the investment to make work.
 But guess what?
 Now it works.

 I recommend you also read about how I made my first 1K blogging right here.